kbenavente24/TCSS460-Group5-FrontEnd/README.md

 - Frequency: Multiple sessions throughout the sprint as needed
 - Format: Synchronous discussions for decision-making and asynchronous updates via text channels
 ---
+## Issues We Faced in Beta II

+- **API Configuration**: Resolved challenges with configuring credentials for API authentication and integration.
+- **Movie Navigation Links**: Fixed an issue where clicking on movies in multi-view and search results wasn't navigating to the correct movie detail page.
+- **Next.js Search Crash**: Resolved a critical bug that was causing Next.js to crash when performing search operations.
+- **Advanced Search Implementation**: Successfully integrated the advanced search feature to allow filtering by multiple criteria.
+- **Top 10 Lists Feature**: Implemented the top 10 movies and TV shows list functionality.
+- **Delete Button Inconsistencies**: Addressed UI issues where the delete button had incorrect behavior when selecting specific movies.
+Newly created movies still lack a delete button implementation.
+ - **TV Show Creation Backend**: Unable to fully implement the create TV show backend functionality due to missing Group 7 API credentials.
+The UI button remains visible but is not fully functional.

 **Version:** Beta II
 **Last Updated:** November 2025